January 6. Kazinform's timeline of major events

 EVENTS

-1938 – The first batch of women with children aged 1-3 arrive at the ALZHIR (the Akmola's Camp for Wives of Betrayers of the Nation) in Akmola region.
-The camp is established in August 1937 in Tonkeris settlement located southeast of Nur-Sultan city.
-About 8,000 women are held at the camp during the years of the WWII.
+1938 – The first batch of women with children aged 1-3 arrive at the ALZHIR (The Akmola's Camp for Wives of Betrayers of the Nation) in Akmola region.
+The camp was established in August 1937 in Tonkeris settlement, southeast of Nur-Sultan city.
+Around 8,000 women were held at the camp during the years of the WWII.

-1971 – The first-ever Scientific and Technical Information Center opens its doors in Almaty city.
+1971 – The first-ever Scientific and Technical Information Center opens in Almaty city, Kazakhstan.

-2009 – The Kazakh Medical Academy is reorganized into the Astana Medical University and becomes a part of the National Medical Holding.

-2010 – Kazpost JSC puts into circulation the postage stamp dated to Kazakhstan’s OSCE Chairmanship.

 2014 – The Europe Business Assembly awards Astanagorarkhitektura with the Best Enterprise International Prize in the sphere of architecture and construction.

-2016 – World middleweight champion from Kazakhstan Gennady Golovkin is named the 2015 Best Boxer by Boxing.com website.
+2016 – Kazakhstani middleweight champion Gennady Golovkin is named the Best Boxer in 2015 by Boxing.com.

-2017 – The humanitarian aid from Kazakhstan arrives in Tartus port in Syria.
-Kazakhstani ambassador Azamat Berdybai is responsible for the transportation of the 500-tonnes humanitarian aid.
+2017 – The humanitarian aid from Kazakhstan arrives in Tartus port, Syria.
+Kazakhstani ambassador Azamat Berdybai was responsible for the transportation of the humanitarian aid.

-2019 – The year-round ski family complex is opened in Talgar district of Almaty region.
-Its total area is 85 ha.
+2019 – The year-round ski family complex is unveiled in Talgar district of Almaty region.

-2020 – The Republic of Kazakhstan and the U.S. ink the Air Transport (Open Skies) Agreement establishing a modern civil aviation relationship with Kazakhstan consistent with U.S. Open Skies international aviation policy.